poiuytrez/AndroidInAppBilling/README.md

 Use this In-app Billing plugin to sell digital goods, including one-time items and recurring subscriptions from your Cordova application.

-If you find this plugin useful, please donate via BitCoin to support it:
+If you find this plugin useful, please donate via Bitcoin to support it:
 17JK27E4vbzPrJbBAtvjUVN3LrFcATtRA1

 [Version 2 documentation](v2/README.md)